Canada designates the Proud Boys as a terrorist entity

 “Their intent and their escalation toward violence became quite clear,” Blair said.

+Asked whether the US will follow Canada and designate Proud Boys as a terrorist entity, White House press secretary Jen Psaki said the U.S. has a domestic extremism review underway.
+“We will wait for that review to conclude before we make any determinations,” Psaki said.

-The terrorist designation means the group may have assets seized and face harsher terrorism-related criminal penalties.
+The terrorist designation in Canada means the group may have assets seized and face harsher terrorism-related criminal penalties.
 A government official said just because they are a member doesn’t mean they will be charged with a crime, but if they do engage in violent acts they could be charged with terrorist crimes.

 Sending money to the organization or buying Proud Boys paraphernalia would also be a crime.